Definition of Stroke and TIA

 ### Causes

-- **Hypertension**: Uncontrolled high blood pressure can weaken the walls of blood vessels in the brain, leading to rupture and bleeding.
+Brain hemorrhage, also known as intracranial hemorrhage, can occur due to a variety of factors.
+The most common causes include:- **Hypertension**: Uncontrolled high blood pressure can weaken the walls of blood vessels in the brain, leading to rupture and bleeding.

 - **Trauma**: Head injuries, such as those sustained in falls or motor vehicle accidents, can cause blood vessels to rupture and bleed into the brain.